scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 ### Confirmation

-Alerts and dialogs can be used to query user for information.
-Every alert returns type of button that was pressed to close the dialog.
-A simplest form of a query is a confirmation dialog that indicates whether user pressed `OK` or `Cancel` buttons.
-Strictly speaking a dialog returns an `Option` containing type of button pressed or `None`.
+Alerts and dialogs can be used to query the user for information.
+Every alert returns the type of the button that was pressed to close the dialog.
+The simplest form of a query is a confirmation dialog that indicates whether the user pressed `OK` or `Cancel`.
+Strictly speaking, a dialog returns an `Option` containing the type of button pressed or `None`.

 ``` scala
 // Create and show confirmation alert